MohrJonas/jail.nix/website/static-docs/index.md

   be a derivation like `pkgs.hello`, or a string like `"${pkgs.hello}/bin/hello"`.
 If a derivation is passed it will call `nixpkgs.lib.getExe` on it to get the entrypoint.
-* **combinators**: (Function returning a list of **Combinators**) - The third argument allows you to control the permissions of the jail.
+* **combinators**: (List of **Combinators**) - The third argument allows you to control the permissions of the jail.
 By default, the wrapped program runs with very few permissions and to get it to even work you will need to define what you want it to have access to here.
-For convenience, this is a function that passes all the available combinators.
+For convenience, if this argument is a function, jail.combinators will be passed in, and the return value will be used.

 ## Examples